 2. Offer a good user experience

-At Trustpilot, we want to help you create great experiences for everyone.
-That’s why we believe we can help you increase your conversion rate by optimising and fixing minor user experience problems.
+At Trustpilot, we want to help you build great user experiences.
+We believe we can help you boost your conversion rate by optimising and fixing minor user experience problems.

 Example of responsive design

 According to KissMetrics, nearly half of consumers would wait only up to 10 seconds for a site to load before abandoning it.
-This means a 1-second of delay could cost you a 7% conversion decrease.
+This means a 1-second delay could cost you a 7% conversion decrease!

 A slow loading time is also likely to decrease your customer satisfaction and the probability that visitors will come back to your site.
 With this in mind, it’s easy to see how loading speed can impact conversion rates.
 Simply making your website faster with tools like Pingdom can help you convert more.